Understanding What Mental Health Conditions Qualify for Disability Benefits

 Medical Documentation Essentials

-Strong medical evidence is critical for a successful disability claim.
+Strong medical evidence is critical.
 Documentation should include:

 Specific Mental Health Disorders That Qualify